MorganBergen/JavaScript/src/3-types-values-variables/README.md

 > Numbers are primary numeric type in javascript and represented by floating point numbers.
 All numbers can represent all integers between (-2^53) and (2^53 \* 1)

-- integer literals
+1.  integer literals

         0
         3
         100000

-- hexadecimal literals
+2.  hexadecimal literals

         0x0 // = 0
         0xff // = 255
         0xBADCAFE // = 195939070

-- binary literals
+3.  binary literals

         0b0 // = 0
         0b1010 // = 10
         0b10101 // = 21 (1* 16 + 0* 8 + 1* 4 + 0* 2 + 1\* 1)

-- octal literals
+4.  octal literals

         0o377 // = 255 (3* 64 + 7* 8 + 7* 4 + 7* 2 + 7\* 1)

-- floating points
+5.  floating points

         0.1 // = 0.1
         0.1e2 // = 1.0
         0.1e-2 // = 0.001

-- exponential notation is as follows:
+6.  exponential notation

           1.0e+2 // =  100.0
           [digits][.digits][(E|e)[(+|-)]digits]

-- separators
+7.  separators

 > separators in numeric literals _ you can use underscores within numbers to separate digits _ separators are implemented by all major browsers and by Node.js

         let billion = 1_000_000_000;
         let bytes = 0x89_AB_CD_EF;   // =  0x89ABCDEF